Programs and results

 The Teen Outreach Program (TOP) promotes positive youth development through a social-emotional curriculum, community service learning, and supportive relationships with adults.
 Teens are empowered with the tools and opportunities needed to develop social-emotional skills, build healthy relationships and community connections, develop a sense of purpose, and avoid risky behaviors.

 TOP is a 9-month program that serves teens ranging from 6th grade through 12th grade.
-Wyman directly delivers TOP to 500 teens in the St. Louis area in partnership with the School District of University City and the Ferguson-Florissant School District.
-An additional 23,000 teens are reached nationally through our National Network.
+Wyman directly delivers TOP to over 650 teens in the St. Louis area in partnership with the School District of University City and the Ferguson-Florissant School District.
+Nearly 30,000 teens are reached nationally through our National Network.

 Wyman Leaders